The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 Various concepts about Acid and Bases

-Arrhenius concept of acid and bases
+Arrhenius's concept of acid and bases

-Arrhenius concept of acids:- according to this concept those substances that ionized in an aqueous solution and produce (H+) ions is called acids.
+Arrhenius's concept of acids:-Â according to this concept those substances that ionize in an aqueous solution and produce (H+) ions are called acids.
 Example:- HCl, HNO3, H2SO4, HCN, CH3COOH, etc.

-Arrhenius concept of bases: Those substances that are ionized in an aqueous solution and produce hydroxyl ions (OH¯) is called acid.
-Example:- KOH, NaOH, NH4OH, Ca(OH)2, etc.
+Arrhenius's concept of bases: Those substances that are ionized in an aqueous solution and produce hydroxyl ions (OH¯) are called acids.
+Example:- KOH, NaOH, NH4OH, Ca(OH)2, etc.Â

-Limitation of Arrhenius concept
+Limitation of Arrhenius's concept

-The following are the limitation of the Arrhenius concept.
+The following are the limitations of the Arrhenius concept.Â

-(i) This concept is only limited to aqueous solutions.
+(i) This concept is only limited to aqueous solutions.Â

-(ii) It does not explain the acidity and basicity of the non-aqueous solution.
+(ii) It does not explain the acidity and basicity of the non-aqueous solution.Â

 (iii) It can not explain the acidic character of AlCl3, CO2, SO2, etc., and the basic nature of MgO, NH3, etc.